How do I add sensors to my dashboard?

-When I configure ethernet monitoring on a sensor, which network is the sensor using to connect to the cloud?
+Which network is the sensor using to connect to the cloud?

 UXI Sensors Supports EAP-TLS

-The certificate can be manually generated from your CA in PKCS12 format or obtained via SCEP
+The certificate can be manually generated from your CA in PKCS12 format or obtained via SCEP.

 We use Google's BSSID geolocation service with data we collect from sensor Wi-Fi scans.
+Please refer to links below for more details:

 https://en.wikipedia.org/wiki/Wi-Fi_positioning_system